When Materials Betray You: Platinum Silicone, Wood and Chemical Reactions

 What This Stage Establishes

-Failure, in this instance, was not a setback.
-It was a correction.
+Failure here was not drama.
+It was correction.